kunstmusik/developing-csound/docs/building-csound/macos.md

 :::note

-If you are installing Csound to your system, you may need to run `sudo make install` to copy the `csound` executable and the plugins to the appropriate directories on your system.

 You may also want to build a Release build of csound.
 You can do this by specifying the build type when running cmake.
 For example, you can run `cmake -DCMAKE_BUILD_TYPE=Release ..` to build a release build of Csound.

 :::